 For the spouse trying to lose weight: One key to dieting success is limiting temptation by cleaning out less healthy foods that could trip you up.
 But, you also have to remember it’s your spouse’s kitchen too.
 Determine what your trigger foods are (chocolate and sweets, salty potato chips, pizza, etc.) and then talk with your spouse about how you can limit these foods in your home.
 Also, if there are foods that your spouse enjoys that don’t tempt you, let him know those are fine to have around.

-It’s understandable if you’re not overly thrilled about the ice cream and chips getting thrown out, but the reality is that no one needs those foods on a regular basis.
+For the spouse on the sidelines: It’s understandable if you’re not overly thrilled about the ice cream and chips getting thrown out, but the reality is that no one needs those foods on a regular basis.
 Even if you don’t need to lose weight, everyone should follow a healthy diet – more fruits and vegetables, nonfat dairy, lean protein, whole grains, and good fats and less sodium, solid fat, and added sugars.
 You can still enjoy those less healthy foods, but be respectful and try to do it when you’re not with your spouse.

 Issue #2: The Spouse Losing Weight Expects Perfection

 Credit: Photo: Lee Harrelson

 For the spouse trying to lose weight: Are you your own biggest critic when you have a small slipup or miss a workout?
 If so, you may be beating yourself up more than you should and possibly taking your dieting frustration out on your spouse.
 The quicker you ditch the bad mood and get back on the wagon, the better your diet and relationship will be.
 Focus on the positive changes you’ve made, and talk to your spouse to explain why you’re upset.
 Use it as a way to strategize with her on how you can better manage a slipup or temptation next time.